 “We’re under a spell.”

 Ceria said it through numb lips.
-She tried to gather mana inside of her, fight off the magic.
-But it was too strong.
-And terror was consuming all of her.
+She tried to gather mana inside of her, fight off the magic, but it was too strong.
+Terror was consuming all of her.
 She couldn’t even think of resisting.
 All she wanted to do was run.